Rimas-S/E-commence-project-test-/README.md

 #### Link to website: [ecommerceeasy](https://ecommerceeasy.herokuapp.com "ecommerceeasy")

 ------------
 You can sign up and sign in.
-But user profile page is not completed.

 ------------